How To Have Less Back Pain at Work

 Following weeks 1, 6, and 12, participants filled out comprehensive surveys.
 The surveys had a modified brief pain inventory and the Roland Morris Disability Questionnaire, designed to self-assess one’s physical disability caused by low back pain.

-This study found that participants who were given a sit-stand workstation reported having a significant reduction in both their current and worst lower back pain over the three-month period.
+This study found that participants who were given a sit-stand workstation reported a significant reduction in both their current and worst lower back pain over three months.

-For this study, overweight/obese office workers went through two five-day experimental conditions.
+For this study, overweight/obese office workers underwent two five-day experimental conditions.
 The participants performed their typical occupational tasks for eight hours each day in either a seated work posture or alternating between standing and sitting every 30 minutes.

 Standing vs. sitting lowers the risk of heart disease.

-Choosing to stand rather than sit lowers blood sugar and cholesterol and keeps weight off—all of which decreases your risk for heart disease.
+Choosing to stand rather than sit lowers blood sugar and cholesterol and keeps weight off, decreasing your risk for heart disease.

 Researchers in Australia found that standing helps increase your “good” HDL cholesterol and decrease your “bad” LDL cholesterol levels.
 Trading standing for sitting for an extra two hours per day was associated with a 2% lower average fasting blood sugar level in both men and women and an 11% lower average level of triglycerides.

 Standing for the extra time was also shown to improve HDL cholesterol by 0.06 mmol/L and lower LDL cholesterol by 6%.
-In fact, every two hours spent sitting each day was associated with increased weight and waist size, increased blood sugar, and bad cholesterol levels.
+Every two hours spent sitting each day was associated with increased weight and waist size, blood sugar, and bad cholesterol levels.

 Not surprisingly, time spent walking instead of sitting had a reverse effect.
 However, simply substituting two hours of standing for sitting improved blood sugar and cholesterol levels.